GRE - Graduate Records Examinations

-Admission requirements for the MBA program at WHU
+Admission requirements for the MBA program (GRE, GMAT, TOEFL) at WHU

 The Master of Business Administration: 130 colleges, universities, and academies across Germany offer 256 different MBA programs.
 Many prospective students wonder about the difference between the individual study paths and degree programs.
 Which one should they choose?
 And the choice of university is also an important decision.
 Besides the cost and the format, admission requirements for MBA programs are also a crucial factor.
 Most universities offering MBA programs have selection criteria that include a statement of purpose, professional experience, a personal interview, or even an admissions exam.
 Almost all universities have the GMAT and TOEFL or the GRE and IELTS as admission requirements.
 And so does WHU.
 So, what are these acronyms all about?

 Since some universities now object to using the GMAT as an admissions test due to the high costs of the testing process, the GRE is increasingly finding its place back among these schools’ admissions criteria.
 The GRE is actually older than the GMAT.
 For applicants to the MBA program, WHU also accepts applicants’ GRE score in lieu of the GMAT.
 However, the GRE is primarily geared toward assessing those interested in a master’s or doctoral degree.
 Since the GMAT is distinctly focused on business content in general, and on MBA programs in particular, the GMAT can indeed increase your chances of admission to certain business schools.

 The GRE originated in the United States.
 It was designed by the organization ETS as an admissions and language proficiency test, and it quickly established itself as a standardized test for acceptance into advanced degree programs.
 To take the GRE, you must schedule an appointment at one of the testing centers, such as in Hamburg, Berlin, or Munich.
 The test dates and test centers are listed on the GRE website.